 1. Gene Wilder (Willy Wonka)

 The mysterious chocolatier himself, Wonka was eccentric and wonderfully sarcastic.
-Brilliantly played by Gene Wilder, who was nominated for a golden globe, and many think was Oscar-snubbed.
+Brilliantly played by Gene Wilder, who was nominated for a Golden Globe, and many think was Oscar-snubbed.
 One of Wilder’s first credits was the socially awkward Billy Bibbit in the original Broadway production of One Flew Over the Cuckoo’s Nest opposite star Kirk Douglas.
 In ‘63, Gene co-starred in a production opposite Anne Bancroft who introduced him to her husband, Mel Brooks.
 This led to his breakout performance in Brooks’ The Producers, for which Mel won an Oscar for best screenplay, and Gene was nominated for supporting actor.

 In his free time, Wilder and his wife SNL superstar Gilda Radner would participate in painting watercolors and donating to charitable causes.
 Wilder sadly died in 2016 from complications of Alzheimer’s at 83 years old.
-There is no life I know to compare with pure imagination.
-Living there, you’ll be free if you truly wish to be.

 2. Julie Dawn Cole (Veruca Salt)